coadler/twitch/README.md

 * This is an external service meant for keeping track of [Twitch](https://twitch.tv) channels and sending webhooks to [Discord](https://discordapp.com) when they go live

-* The API endpoints are protected with [JSON Web Tokens](https://jwt.io) which allow multiple bots to use the same instance while never sharing their scope while providing useful logging
+* The API endpoints are protected with [JSON Web Tokens](https://jwt.io) which allow multiple bots to use the same instance while never sharing their scope and providing useful logging

 * **100% self contained**.
 Meaning no databases to run, automatic TLS from [letsencrypt](https://letsencrypt.org/), and no downloading dependencies.
 Simply download the provided binary for your OS (when I get around to doing them), fill in the example config and you're ready for production